rosegithub1995/PrivacyPolicy/README.md

-# PrivacyPolicy
 # Privacy Policy

 **Introduction**

-Welcome to [Your Software/Application Name]!
+Welcome to T Downloader!

 This Privacy Policy is intended to inform you about the types of information we collect, how we use it, and the choices you have regarding your information.
-By using [Your Software/Application Name], you agree to the terms outlined in this Privacy Policy.
+By using T Downloader, you agree to the terms outlined in this Privacy Policy.

 **Information We Collect**